smartdevicelink/sdl_evolution/proposals/NNNN-tire-pressure-additions.md

 ## Introduction

-The proposal is about extending the existing tire pressure API by providing the actual pressure value and the TPMS status of an actual tire.
+The proposal is about extending the existing tire pressure API by providing the actual pressure value and the TPMS status of all mounted tires.

 ## Motivation

 The public API does not provide a sufficient information about the tire status and pressure.
-Apps that evaluate vehile information want to use the tire status from TPMS and the actual pressure.
+Apps that evaluate vehicle information want to use the tire status from TPMS and the actual pressure.

 ## Proposed solution

-The proposed solution is to simply extend `SingleTireStatus`
+The proposed solution is to extend `SingleTireStatus` to provide these information and add a new enum to provide TPMS data.

 ```xml
 <enum name="TPMS">